 - What is IO?

 - Aim of the course

 - Some "revision":

 - Demand curves

 - Consumer surplus

 - Cost functions

 - Profits

 - Welfare

 - Monopoly

 - Note: There will be a lot of work on the board today.

 - It is important everyone get these basic bits of maths.

-- If you missed this lecture, ask a friend for notes, and study the readings.
+- If you missed this lecture, watch the video, or ask a friend for notes, and study the readings.